rfinnie/2ping/doc/2ping.md

 \-\-send-monotonic-clock
 :   Send a monotonic clock value with each packet.
     Peer time (if sent by the peer) can be viewed with *\-\-verbose*.
-    Only supported if the system is capable of generating a monotonic clock.

 \-\-send-random=*bytes*
 :   Send random data to the peer, up to *bytes*.